letelba/The-Content-Bible/Recording/Podcast Recording.md

 2. Put the mic off axis, so you don't hear the pop on the voice.

-3. Have carpets and other cloths or acoustics panels to improve the sound.
+3. Have carpets and other cloths or acoustics panels to improve the sound around the room.